s-saisw/readingSummary/bennedsenetal2007.md

     - However, death is not the preferred instrument because it can affect firms and families through other channels.
 - The difference in performance may come from measurement error in performance of firms with family CEOs.
     - e.g. family CEOs tend to divert cash flow to the family fund, resulting in smaller reported profit.
+- IV method only estimates the average effect of family CEOs on the set of firms that respond to the instrument, i.e. only firms with male successor, but not applicable to firms that select a CEO from other family members.
+    - Compare the quality of firstborn male CEOs VS family CEOs VS unrelated CEOs
+    - Unrelated CEOs are more skilled than firstborn male CEOs, but family CEOs are not different from family CEOs.

 ***
 ## Reference